 SVTC Board Elections

-- We will identify our members who are eligible to vote as of May 1st.
+- We will identify our members who are eligible to vote as of May 15, 2017.
 (If you are not a member but would like to be, and would like to vote in the upcoming election, you will need to become one by then).

 - Each member, whether individual or corporate, receives one vote per membership.

 Candidate details for Class I | Slate of Directors | Term: July 1, 2016 – June 30, 2018

-Joey Groah is president and partner at DIGICO Shoot | Post | Design, a full service video and motion design production firm located in Harrisonburg, Virginia, with local, regional, national and international clients.
-Joey writes, directs, and produces at DIGICO.
+Biography: Joey Groah is a producer, director and writer at DIGICO Shoot | Post | Design, a video production firm located in Harrisonburg, Virginia, with local, regional, national and international clients.

 A 1999 graduate from James Madison University in Media Arts & Design and English, after college Joey worked in broadcast TV including production, news direction, and managing creative services.